MartinRovang/nnUNet_MedSeg/README.md

 ## Transfer Leaerning Directory
 The Transfer Leaerning directory mirrors other directories.
-Users should place their new dataset[^1] in `input_pretrain` to fine-tune an existing model.
+Users should place their new dataset[^1] in `input_transferLearning` to fine-tune an existing model.
 Like in the prediction directory, the `model` folder is where the users have to copy the model located in the output of the training folder.

 [^1]: The new dataset must include the same images as the original model, supplemented with completely new data.